 12. Church Rock Uranium Mill, Church Rock, New Mexico is another radiation polluted area

 The Church Rock Uranium Mill in New Mexico was the site of a very severe environmental contamination event.
-In 1979, a large spill sent thousands of tons of solid radioactive mill waste and millions of gallons of acidic radioactive solution tailings into the Puerco River.
+In 1979, a large spill sent thousands of tons of solid radioactive mill waste and gallons of acidic solution tailings into the Puerco River.